 - By completing a 20 year wait period following your felony conviction if ineligible for expungement

 *note – determining your wait period, the time starts running from the date your period of probation or jail sentenced is terminated.

 What are Some Reasons Gun Rights Cannot be

 A person may not be eligible for restoration of gun rights if:

 - Conviction occurred in a state outside of North Carolina, without proof of restoration of civil rights and right to possess firearms in the jurisdiction of the offense

 - Addiction or unlawful user of controlled substances

 - Intentionally providing false information pertinent to the case of restoration of gun rights

-Is There Another Option to Have Rights Restored?
+Is There Another Option to Restoring Firearm Rights?

-Contact a Raleigh Criminal Lawyer to Help Restore Your Gun Rights
+Contact Our Gun Rights Attorneys to Restore Your Rights